 Once the 4 sides were assembled, I put a bead of wood glue all the way around the plywood bottom and set it on a flat surface.
 Then I slid the 4-sided box over the bottom and pushed it into place.
 This kept the glue from spreading to the inside of the box.
 I used my brad nailer around the bottom edges of the box on all 4 sides to secure the bottom in place.
 You could use regular wood for the bottom and use the Kreg to create pockets on the bottom of the piece.
 I was just afraid that the plywood might splinter with pocket holes and fail after a while.
-BUT some people say the pocket holes will work on plywood, you just need to be careful while screwing through it.
-I just tend to be over cautious sometimes.
+BUT people say the pocket holes will work on plywood, you just need to be careful while screwing through it.

 Feeling inspired?
 Want to build your storage boxes?
 Follow the links above to get the things you’ll need from Amazon.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!